brendanconnolly/BlogPosts/webhooks/testingWebhooksWithJS.part2.md

 module.exports = new GithubClient();
 ```

-### Configuring Webhooks
+### Configuring Repository Webhooks
-Now that we have our api client and webhook listener we are ready to register our listener to receive webhooks.
-To do this we will be using Github's [Repository Webhooks API](https://docs.github.com/en/rest/reference/repos#webhooks) and the `create` and `delete` endpoints.
+Now that we have our api client and webhook listener we are ready to register our listener to receive webhooks from Github.
+To do this we will be using the [Repository Webhooks API](https://docs.github.com/en/rest/reference/repos#webhooks) and the `create` and `delete` endpoints.

-`Octokit` provides the `repos.createWebhook` and `repos.deleteWebhook` methods to interact with these endpoints.
+Octokit provides the `createWebhook` and `deleteWebhook` methods to interact with these endpoints.
 To make this example a bit more real world, rather than use those methods directly inside our tests, we are going to wrap the implementation details of the `Repository` api calls inside a service class.

 The repository endpoints require the repository owner and repository name to be included as parameters.
 To allow different repository to be used for testing, we are going to store the repository `owner` and `name` as environment variables.